elastic/elasticsearch/benchmarks/README.md

 ## Getting Started

-Just run `./gradlew -p benchmarks run` from the project root directory.
+Just run `gradlew -p benchmarks run` from the project root directory.
 It will build all microbenchmarks, execute them and print the result.